Lenoftawa/RP/ETH-only LEB8s RPIP.md

    - The Smoothing Pool balance will be distributed during the reward tree calculation process.
    - The Smoothing Pool balance will be only be distributed to nodes that have opted into the Smoothing Pool.
    - The bonus will be available to Node Operators using the existing claim interface.
-   - The Smoothing Pool ETH distribution will be based on the node's borrowed ETH/RPL ratio (`ratio`) by applying the following `distribution rules`:
+   - The proportion of ETH distributed to each minipool will be based on the node's borrowed ETH/RPL ratio (`ratio`) by applying the following `distribution rule`:
      - The minimum eligibility level will be B% RPL collateral `ratio`.
      - The maximum eligibility level will be C% RPL collateral `ratio`.
      - The minimum Smoothing Pool ETH bonus percentage will be D%-A%.
      - The maximum Smoothing Pool ETH bonus percentage will be E%-A%.
      - The Smoothing Pool ETH bonus percentage will scale linearly from D% to E%.
      - The Smoothing Pool bonus for a specific minipool will be calculated where the node's RPL collateral `ratio` intersects the line from D% to 14%.
-  - If the Smoothing pool balance is insufficient to distribute the full top-up according to the `distribution rules`, a `distribution adjustment` will be applied as follows:
+  - If the Smoothing pool balance is insufficient to distribute the full top-up according to the `distribution rule`, a `distribution adjustment` will be applied as follows:
      - Something simple.
-  - The parameter setting to be applied for Comission and Smoothing Pool Distribution rules will be:
+  - The parameter settings for 'commission rate' and Smoothing Pool `distribution rule` will be:
       - A = 7
       - B = 0
       - C = 10
       - D = 7
       - E = 14

-      This can be expressed diagramatically as:
+      These parameter settings can be expressed diagramatically as:

    ![image](https://github.com/user-attachments/assets/c97fd65f-4f96-4547-b6f2-4a3e706b3ecd)

 _(not to scale)_